 LAKE MEAD: Fishing for stripers fair to good on smaller fish in South Cove and other coves at the south end of the lake.
 Catches of channel catfish have also been good.
-Cats from one to two pounds are being caught in increasing numbers by anglers who are primarily fishing for stripers.
+Cats from one to two pounds are being caught on cut baits.
 Most stripers are between one and two pounds and the best bait has been cut up gizzard shad, anchovies, sardines or shrimp.
-Fish are mostly in coves along steep canyon walls in 50-80 feet of water.
+Fish are mostly in coves along steep canyon walls in 50 to 80 feet of water.
 The largemouth bass bite has been fair to good with a lot of fish on topwater early and late in the day, plastics the rest of the day in deeper water.

-LAKE MOHAVE: Slow to fair action on smallmouth bass, but the largemouths are tougher.
+LAKE MOHAVE: Fair to good action on smallmouth bass, but the largemouths are tougher.
 The smallies are on rocky shelves from the dam to Katherine’s Landing.
 Most of the coves are good.
-The largemouth are slow in the coves in 12 to 25 feet of water, also on plastics and nightcrawlers.
-The bluegill and redear slowed way down with the colder weather.
-A few are showing in deeper water on small jigs or nightcrawler pieces.
+The largemouth are in deeper water in the coves around structure in 20 feet or more.
 Stripers are still pretty spotty with only a few showing at the dam and from the Power Lines up to Katherine’s and most of the coves.
 Anchovies have been the top bait, but a few fish are showing on topwater and reaction baits early in the day.
 The catfish bite is fair to good in most coves, especially at night on cut baits.
 Information: Cottonwood Cove at 702-297-1464, Katherine’s Landing at 928-754-3245.
 Interesting web site for Willow Beach and Lake Mohave striper anglers: http://lakemohavestripers.com.

-NEEDLES-TOPOC REGION: Largemouth bass action has been fair in the marsh with nightcrawlers and plastics producing a few fish.
+NEEDLES-TOPOC REGION: Largemouth bass action has been fair in the marsh with nightcrawlers and spinnerbaits producing quite a few fish.
 Lots of topwater action with the warm weather, but only at dawn and dusk.
 The smallmouth bite is fair in the main river and gorge areas.
-The bluegill and redear starting to show.
+The bluegill and redear bite is good, mostly on nightcrawlers.
 Stripers in the main river are fair to good, mostly on cut baits, but some bigger fish on swimbaits and topwater plugs.
 Channel cats are fair to good in both the main river and backwaters.
 Topoc has been good.
 You can access the marsh by boat at the North Dike, Catfish Paradise, and Five-Mile Landing.
 All three also provide plenty of area for shoreline fishing, too.
 Information: Phil’s Western Trader at 928-768-4954 or Capt.
 Doyle’s Fun Fishing guide service at 928-768-2667.

-PICACHO AREA: The bass are slow to fair with the best bite on plastics and live baits and some topwater early and late.
+PICACHO AREA: The bass are fair to good with the best bite on plastics and live baits and some topwater early and late.
 The catfish bite is good with more and more flatheads including quality fish topping 25 pounds, and the channels are showing in very good numbers on cut baits.
-The bluegill bite is very slow.
+The bluegill bite is good now.
 Light fishing pressure.

-MARTINEZ LAKE AREA: Largemouth bass action is slow to fair with the fish whacking live baits and plastics.
+MARTINEZ LAKE AREA: Largemouth bass action is good with the fish whacking live baits and plastics.
 Lots of topwater action early and late in the day.
 Flathead catfish are very good on live bluegill and goldfish with fish to 20-plus pounds reported this past week.
-Channel catfish action is fair on stink baits, but the flathead bite is still slow.
-Few panfish reports.
+Channel catfish action is good on stink baits.
+Bluegill are very good, mostly in the mornings and evenings.
 Information: 928-783-9589 Thursday through Monday or www.martinezlake.com.

-YUMA AREA: Largemouth bass action is slow to fair in area backwaters.
+YUMA AREA: Largemouth bass action is good in area backwaters.
 Most of the action is on live bait or plastics, buy the topwater bite has really taken off with the warm weather.
 Good bluegill action in most backwaters.
-The channel catfish action is fair on cut bait and stink baits, and the flathead action is also good on live goldfish and bluegill.
+The channel catfish action is very good on cut bait and stink baits, and the flathead action is also good on live goldfish and bluegill.